SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 - We need to make substitutions for some variables and don’t want to risk a math error by hand.
 There might be times when we want to partially simplify an expression by substituting only a few of its variables.
 - We have a situation where we need to find the optimum number of something to maximise our profits, and the mathematical model devised is just too complicated to solve by hand.
 - We need to perform non-trivial derivatives or integrals.
-- We are trying to understand the domain of a new function
+- We are trying to understand the domain of a new function.
 - Most root finding algorithms search for a single root, whereas often there are more than one.
-- Some solutions may be complex.
-For numerical methods to solve these problems a real and complex version of the objective function would need to be written.
+- We need to solve a linear system or manipulate a symbolic matrix exactly.
+- We need to manipulate exact expressions and solutions, as opposed to approximate ones using a numerical method.

-Having said so, a symbolic manipulation library is indispensable for scientists and students.
-Ruby is gaining huge popularity over the years, and a symbolic manipulation library gem  like this project in Ruby might prove to be the foundation for a computer algebra system in Ruby.
+With that said, a symbolic manipulation library is indispensable for scientists and students.
+Ruby has gained a great deal of popularity over the years, and a symbolic manipulation library gem  like this project in Ruby might prove to be the foundation for a computer algebra system in Ruby.
 With many efforts like these, Ruby might become the first choice for academicians given how easy it is to code your logic in Ruby.

 ## How to install the gem?
-The gem is on RubyGems.org, but there are still issues with that.
-I would suggest to go with the compile instructions given [here](https://github.com/sympy/symengine/blob/master/symengine/ruby/README.md).
+To install, please follow the [compile instructions given in the README](https://github.com/sympy/symengine/blob/master/symengine/ruby/README.md).
 After you are done, I would suggest to test the extensions.
 To run the test suite execute `rspec spec` on the command line, from the `symengine/ruby` dir.

 The gem is still in alpha release.
-Please help us out.
-Feel free to report an issue at [sympy/symengine](https://github.com/sympy/symengine/issues) repo, if any problems arise.
+Please help us out by reporting any issues in [the repo issue tracker](https://github.com/sympy/symengine/issues).

 ## What can I do with the gem?
 Currently, the following features are available in the gem:
-- Construct expressions out of variables (mathematical)
+- Construct expressions out of variables (mathematical).
 - Simplify the expressions.
-- Carry out arithmetic operations like `+`, `-`, `*`, `/`, `**` with the variables and expressions
+- Carry out arithmetic operations like `+`, `-`, `*`, `/`, `**` with the variables and expressions.
 - Extract arguments or variables from an expression.
-- Differentiate an expression with respect to another
+- Differentiate an expression with respect to another.
-- Substitute variables with other expressions
+- Substitute variables with other expressions.

 Features that will soon be ported to the SymEngine gem
-- Functions, including trigonometric, hyperbolic and some special functions
+- Functions, including trigonometric, hyperbolic and some special functions.
-- Matrices, and their operations
+- Matrices, and their operations.
-- Basic Number-theoretic functions
+- Basic number-theoretic functions.

 I have developed a [few IRuby notebooks](https://github.com/sympy/symengine/tree/master/symengine/ruby/notebooks) that demonstrate the use of the new SymEngine module in ruby.